 Not a Plan

 Glo is a library, not a coach.
 You open it, scroll, and choose.
 For self directed practitioners this is fine.
 For people who want to be told what to do today, Glo can feel like a streaming service you keep forgetting to use.
+The content is there.
+The decision to use it sits with you.

 Long Sessions

 Most Glo classes run sixty minutes.
 That is great when you have the time.
 It is also why many subscribers attend a few classes a month rather than a session most days.
+The friction of finding sixty minutes is real.
+The library full of long classes ends up under used.

 Yoga and Pilates Only

 The product does not address strength training, sleep, stress, or energy in a coordinated way.
+For users whose entire wellness life is yoga and pilates, this is appropriate scope.
+For users who want a broader plan, Glo is partial.

 What ooddle Does Differently